🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “Too.
 Pink.”
 She set it down with a clink.
 “Reminds me of your mother’s experimental batches.”

-“Right now, all I care about is getting one more Heartstring No. 9 potion ready.”
+“Yeah, well, the color is the least of my worries.
+Right now, all I care about is finalizing my Heartstring No. 9 potion.”
 I gestured at my workbench.
-“Which I could accomplish if people stopped setting things on fire or critiquing my color choices.”
+“Which I could accomplish if people stopped setting things on fire or critiquing my work choices.”

 “You’re in a mood today.”

-“I’ve been thinking, if you actually win this thing, it might fix our reputation.
-That whole mess your mother created still haunts us like an bad rash.
-She was talented but we almost lost our magical license because her recklessness.
-And the Mystic Council still sends us passive-aggressive holiday cards.”
+“I’ve been thinking, if you actually win the contest, it might restore our reputation.
+That whole mess your mother created still haunts us like an itchy rash.
+She was talented. but we almost lost our magical license because of her recklessness.”
+She shook her head.
+“And the Mystic Council still sends us passive-aggressive holiday cards.”

 I didn’t brew by gut or midnight inspiration.
-I kept logs, ran tests, made effect charts.
+I kept logs, ran tests, and made effect charts.
 I believed in evolution—science and magic, responsibly blended.

 “Hi, Auntie.”
 Seth reappeared with the mop.